With people

 Service personnel human resource development

 Our service personnel, who support the operation of our products delivered to customers, take essential responsibility for the Komatsu values of “Quality and Reliability.”
-Komatsu thus has established specialized Department for Promotion of Distributor HR Development, which focuses on the human resource development of employees in the company and of our distributor service personnel.
+Komatsu thus has established specialized department called the Promotion of Distributor HR Development, which is dedicated to developing both internal human resources and service personnel at distributors around the world.

 The human resource development programs conducted at each training center are planned or supported by Komatsu, depending on the content.
 Komatsu provides curricula and training materials for basic training courses on products and services, and the local companies (Komatsu subsidiaries or distributors) conduct actual training.
 We also provide advanced training courses by inviting managers and senior service personnel to Japan, as well as special technical training courses provided by the training centers (mother training centers) which have specialized skills.
+Having set up these training environments and assessing the quality of our distributors through small exams, we have been providing practical training opportunities that bring synergy to sales promotion activities.

 TOPICS